-143. Comment letters.
-Do not allow SMEs to revalue PP&E, that is, remove this option.
-Few SMEs will choose this option, and the ED would permit disclosure of fair values of intangible assets, and changes in those fair values, if an SME chooses to provide these.

-- 144. Field tests.
+- 45. Comment letters.
+Do not allow private entities to revalue PP&E, that is, remove this option.
+Few private entities will choose this option, and the ED would permit disclosure of fair values of intangible assets, and changes in those fair values, if a private entity chooses to provide these. - 46.
+Field tests.
 Very few field test entities used the revaluation model for property, plant and equipment.
 Of those that did, most used it for property and did not give specific reasons for their choice.
 They noted that it was problematic to need to refer to IAS 16 Property, Plant and Equipment in order to use this method.
-Several field test entities feel the revaluation option should be removed. - 145.
+Several field test entities feel the revaluation option should be removed. - 47.
 WG recommendation.
-WG members would retain this option and other accounting policy options from full IFRSs. - 146.
-Staff comment.
-Whether all accounting policy options available in full IFRSs should be available to SMEs was one of the general issues (G2) in Agenda Paper 9A for the May 2008 Board meeting.
-At that meeting, the Board decided that, in general, the accounting policy options in full IFRSs should be available to private entities.
-Moreover, revaluation of property, plant and equipment has tended to be a common and longstanding practice, even for SMEs, in some jurisdictions. - 147.
+WG members would retain this option and other accounting policy options from full IFRSs. . - 48.
 Staff recommendation.
-Given the Board's decision on General Issue G2, staff recommends that SMEs should not be prohibited from using the revaluation model for their property, plant and equipment.
+At the May 2008 meeting, the Board decided that, in general, the accounting policy options in full IFRSs should be available to private entities (although an exception to this was made at the June 2008 Board meeting for financial instruments).
+Moreover, revaluation of property, plant and equipment has tended to be a common and longstanding practice, even for private entities, in some jurisdictions.
+Therefore, staff recommends that private entities should not be prohibited from using the revaluation model for their property, plant and equipment.

-Does the Board agree with the staff recommendation that SMEs should have the option to use the revaluation model for their property, plant and equipment, as proposed in the ED?
+Does the Board agree with the staff recommendation that private entities should have the option to use the revaluation model for their property, plant and equipment, as proposed in the ED?